Russians fight to encircle Ukraine's last eastern stronghold

 Although the Svalbards are Norwegian territory, a 1920 treaty allows all signatory countries the right to exploit its natural resources.
 Russia operates a coal mine in Barentsburg, a settlement of about 450 people, which relies on shipments from the mainland of food, machinery and other supplies.
 Norway imposed sanctions on shipments from Russia in April.

+— Ukrainian military intelligence says that in the largest prisoner swap since the start of the war 144 Ukrainian troops were released from Russian captivity.
+Of those released, 95 were involved in defending the Azovstal steel plant in Ukraine’s devastated southern city of Mariupol before Russian forces captured it weeks ago.
+Denis Pushilin, the separatist leader in Donetsk, said an equal number of soldiers was released by both sides.

-— European Union leaders approved Wednesday a 600-million euro ($631 million) package to address food security issues brought on by the Ukraine war in African, Caribbean and Pacific countries.
+— European Union leaders approved a 600-million euro ($631 million) package to address food security issues brought on by the Ukrainian war in African, Caribbean and Pacific countries.

-— Britain is imposing sanctions on Russia’s second-richest man and on a cousin of President Vladimir Putin.
+— Britain is imposing sanctions on Russia’s second-richest man and on a cousin of Putin’s.
 Vladimir Potanin, owner of the Interross conglomerate, has continued to amass wealth while backing Putin, acquiring Rosbank and shares in Tinkoff Bankonith in the period following the invasion of Ukraine, a U.K. government statement said Wednesday.

 The statement said Putin’s cousin, Anna Tsivileva, and her husband, Sergey Tsivilev, have “significantly benefited” from their relationship with Putin.
 Tsivileva is president of the JSC Kolmar Group coal mining company, and Tsivilev is governor of the coal-rich Kemerovo region.

 Karmanau reported from Lviv, Ukraine.
-Frank Griffiths and Sylvia Hui in London, Maria Grazia Murru in Kyiv and Samuel Petrequin in Brussels contributed.
+Frank Griffiths and Sylvia Hui in London, Maria Grazia Murru in Kyiv, Samuel Petrequin in Brussels and Nomaan Merchant in Washington contributed.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine.